HowToDoInJava

 Run TestNG test class

-In this TestNG tutorial, we learned about TestNG, features offered by TestNG, installing the TestNG plugin into Eclipse and writing and executing a TestNG test class through Eclipse.
+In this TestNG Eclipse tutorial, we learned about TestNG, features offered by TestNG, installing the TestNG plugin into Eclipse and writing and executing TestNG tests through Eclipse.

 Happy Learning !!